4_221_e_v1 4_232_e_v1 4_231_e_v1 4_230_e_v1 4_229_e_v1 4_228_e_v1 4_227_e_v1 4_226_e_v1 4_225_e_v1 4_224_e_v2 4_223_e_v1 4_222_e_v1

 How we worked

-We created the main area of circulation on the side of this stunning contemporary house that had lovely rural views, meaning that everywhere you walk in the house feels connected to the garden and the outside.
+We created the main area of circulation on the side of this stunning contemporary house that had lovely rural views, so everywhere you walk in the house feels connected to the garden and the outside.
 There is a large mass of glazing allowing light to flood in.

 Success of the project